All gender housing is an option for all undergraduate students who are eligible for university housing.

 - Cable TV service

 - Grounds maintenance

 What inspections does the University perform throughout the academic year?

 The following inspections are performed by the University or contracted professionals in all residence halls:

 - Monthly-Fire system – includes smoke and heat detectors, pull stations, horns and sprinklers

 - Three times each semester-Cleaning inspections (common areas only)

 - Once each semester-Room inspections.

 Who develops long-term facilities maintenance and capital renewal plans?

-The Offices of Residential Services and Facilities Services meet yearly to discuss the long-term facilities needs of each residence hall building.
+The Offices of Housing Services and Facilities Services meet yearly to discuss the long-term facilities needs of each residence hall building.
 Input is solicited from maintenance staff and other University personnel, as well as from alumni and undergraduates.
 The VFA report (an independent engineering analysis) also used as a guide identified many facilities needs in each house.